Evolutionary-Intelligence/Biological-Evolution/README.md

 * Mallet, J., 2007.
 Hybrid speciation.
 Nature, 446(7133), pp.279-283.
   * "Today, armed with new and abundant molecular marker data, biologists increasingly find new examples where hybridization seems to facilitate speciation and adaptive radiation in animals, as well as plants."
   * "Hybrid speciation is only possible if reproductive isolation is weak; if hybrids are intermediate, hybrid species will be even more weakly isolated."
+  * "Most speciation involves natural selection; natural selection requires genetic variation; genetic variation is enhanced by hybridization; and hybridization and introgression between species is a regular occurrence, especially in rapidly radiating groups."
 * Okasha, S., 2006.
 Evolution and the levels of selection.
 Clarendon Press.
 * Okasha, S., 2005.
 Multilevel selection and the major transitions in evolution.
 Philosophy of Science, 72(5), pp.1013-1025.
 * Chow, S.S., Wilke, C.O., Ofria, C., Lenski, R.E. and Adami, C., 2004.
 [Adaptive radiation from resource competition in digital organisms](https://www.science.org/doi/abs/10.1126/science.1096307).
 Science, 305(5680), pp.84-86.